 “You listening?” the old ghost shouted.

 “Second.
-Your name Rayen.”
+Your name is Rayen.”

-I spared a check over my shoulder.
+She spared a fast check over her shoulder.

 The beast was gaining, yellow eyes burning for blood.

 What was that thing?
-Shouldn’t I know?
+Shouldn’t she know?

 Tell me that beast can’t climb.